 Conflicting demands and either/or tensions are the norm for many managers.
-They don’t get solved or resolved by tackling one demand at a time, or making a “final” decision.
+They don’t get resolved by tackling one demand at a time, or by making a “final” decision.

-Paradoxes — also described as dilemmas, conundrums, polarity, competing values or contradiction — seem to defy common sense and business acumen.
+Paradoxes — also described as polarities — are dilemmas that seem to defy common sense and business acumen.
 They can be overwhelming, difficult to understand, and seemingly impossible to address.

-And the research is clear: Organizations, leaders, teams and individuals that manage paradox are better performers than those who do not.
+Through research and training, CCL helps individuals understand how dealing with paradox impacts a leader’s effectiveness.
+The research is clear: Organizations, leaders, teams, and individuals that manage paradox are better performers than those who do not.

 The yin-yang symbol stands as a reminder that paradoxes are interrelated and interdependent.
 Often the yin-yang symbol is viewed as showing unity-in-opposites, balance and equilibrium.
 But there are variations of the yin-yang symbol.
 The proportions of yin and yang may vary widely, interacting with each other and working together dynamically.
 The ancient philosophy reminds us that paradoxical forces are not only opposed, but also cooperate with each other.